-- 1. Gender is not a requirement for calculations. - 2.
-If the patient's data is outside the nomogram limits, this data is displayed in red and volumetric measurements (e.g. SV, CO etc.) will not be available.
-However, linear measurements (e.g. FTc, SD, PV etc. will be available).
-Since SD correlates well with SV, this can be used as a substitute for SV. - Check details, change if necessary and press [Accept data]. - Focus probe (see 3.4).
-Hold probe steady.
-Use large knob to adjust gain or use [Autogain]. - Press [Run] if gain set manually. - Check cycle time: [Data input & recording] and [Cycles for calculation]. - Press [Freeze] to record snapshots, add a point graph, or record a screenshot (see 4.7). - Press [Home] to access snapshots, additional calculations, trends and event marking (see 4.7).
+NOTE: If the patient's data is outside the nomogram limits, this data is displayed in red and volumetric measurements (e.g. SV, CO etc.) will not be available.
+However, linear measurements (e.g. FTc, SD, PV etc. will still be available).
+Since SD correlates well with SV, this can be used as a substitute for SV.

+- Check details, change if necessary and press [Accept data]. - Focus probe (see 3.4).
+Hold the probe steady.
+Use the large knob to adjust the gain or use [Autogain]. - Press [Run] if the gain is set manually. - Check cycle time: [Data input & recording] and [Cycles for calculation]. - Press [Freeze] to record snapshots, add a point to the graph, or record a screenshot (see 4.7). - Press [Home] to access snapshots, additional calculations, trends and event marking (see 4.7).

-4.3 Calibration
+4.3 Cardiac Output Calibration

 Uncalibrated PPWA algorithms have been shown to be prone to drift due to changes in arterial compliance (a consequence of vasoactive drugs and other interventions).
 These changes have been reported to be clinically significant.

-Recalibration may therefore be even more important than initial calibration.
-The inability to recalibrate easily before intervention has resulted in limitations in the accuracy and precision of other PPWA devices.
+Recalibration is therefore just as important as an initial calibration.
+The inability to recalibrate easily before or after interventions has resulted in limitations in the accuracy and precision of other PPWA devices.